 At 8:00 a.m. a congregation of about 20 people gathers for a ¾ hour service using the Book of Common Prayer.
 This service is a traditional communion service, with a brief homily, characterized by a quiet and meditative atmosphere.

-The largest service is at 10 am.
+The largest service is at 10:00 a.m.
 This service is a family-oriented service with praise music as well as traditional hymns.
 Children begin the service in the church and then move on to Sunday School and re-enter the church in time to participate in communion.
 This service often follows the Eucharistic liturgy of the Book of Alternative Services, but occasionally alternates among the ancient liturgy from the Celtic Iona tradition and our own diocese’s more contemporary Island Liturgy.
+A few times in the year, the children lead the service with readings and more child-friendly music.

 At various times through the year, we also have additional services during the week.
 These additional services will be listed on the church calendar on this web site.
 During Advent and Lent, we gather for a contemplative Wednesday evening service at 7 pm.
 Our desire is to create a sacred space for worship and prayer.
 Sometimes this is found in silence and contemplation and sometimes in the joyful noise of our children.
 We welcome you to come worship with us and experience God’s presence in our community!